-It is conventional wisdom that a residential leasehold with in excess of 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with more than 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.

 | Lender | Requirement |